Imshepherd/MxNetR-Convert-json-to-symbol/README.md

  Using symbol.get_internals to get the internal parts, can only get symbol from start.

- ## when you want to use specific layers or change some specific layers architecture in pre-train model.
+ ## when you want to use specific layers or
+ ## change some specific layers architecture in pre-train model.

+ You may rewrite the hole Net.
+ Or you may use function in